lisphilar/covid19-sir/README.md

 ## Inspiration

 * Monitor the spread of COVID-19 with SIR-derived ODE models
-* Keep track / predict parameter values/reproduction number in each country/province
+* Predict the number of cases in each country/province
 * Find the relationship of reproductive number and measures taken by each country

 <strong>If you have ideas or need new functionalities, please join this project.